Utah opponents made a campaign ad together. Here's what it achieved

 The ad featured Democrat Chris Peterson and Republican Spencer Cox praising the value of mutual respect in the political process.

-“We are currently in the final days of campaigning against each other to be your next governor,” Peterson said in the ad, before the two concede that they both want the viewer’s vote.
+“We are currently in the final days of campaigning against each other to be your next governor,” Peterson said in the ad before the two concede, they both want the viewer’s vote.

 But they followed that with comments encouraging political sportsmanship.